Aryagrwl22/hiver-sde-intern-assignment/README.md

 *(Note: These are the official, human-verified results.
 Do not confuse them with stale development metrics).*

 ## 6. LLM-As-Judge Evaluation
-To evaluate the quality of the generated replies, we implemented an LLM-as-Judge using a 1-5 scalar rubric measuring Correctness, Grounding, and Helpfulness.
+To evaluate the quality of the generated replies, we implemented an LLM-as-Judge using a 1-5 scalar rubric measuring Correctness, Grounding, Helpfulness, and Safety.
 We took a sample of 25 agent replies and compared human grades to the LLM judge's grades.

 **Agreement Results:**
 - **Weighted Cohen's Kappa:** 0.079